 You will also notice that I further developed the right side of the quince which also has the brightest and lightest color spot with slightly darker tones around it.
 I used about three different tones.
 A bright tone (which is the brightest area of the quince) in the middle as already mentioned.
 The left of the bright area is darker than the brightest bright, and to the right of the bright yellow patch you will notice it is just slightly darker than the color to the left of the bright yellow.
 It is these subtle tonal shifts that give the quince a sense of form.

 You can see the background is worked on at the same time as the rest of the painting in the image above.
 The base area of the pink napkin that the quince is sitting on is darker as it is a shadow from the quince.

 Yellow – Cadmium yellow, veronese green, alizarin crimson, cadmium orange, provence violet bluish

 Pink – alizarin crimson, cadmium red, pthalo green, cadmium green, cadmium green light, cadmium orange

 Green – veronese green, cadmium yellow, cadmium lemon, alizarin crimson

-Now, the quince is starting to take more form.
+Now, the fruit still life is starting to take more form.
 I looked for the shadow shapes along the quince as well as the shapes that form on the pink napkin.
 Then I observed the subtle changes in the pink background and painted the shifts that occur from dark to light.
 Sometimes using my palette knife to scrape out areas that are lighter (then go back into the area later with lighter paint).
 While then re-enforcing other areas that need to be darker with a darker paint mixture.